 * * *

-On a lazy afternoon, I spent the day watching some movies on my personal collection.
-One scene of The Lake House made me hit the pause button and relived Sinta’s journey. “…On your day off, get as far away from this place as you can.
+On a lazy afternoon, I spent the afternoon watching The Lake House movie.
+One scene of the movie made me hit the pause button and relived Sinta’s journey. “…On your day off, get as far away from this place as you can.
 Go someplace where you feel most like yourself,” a senior doctor gave advice to Kate Foster (Sandra Bullock).
 I wondered what Sinta felt and experienced on that day: if she made it or she found what she was looking for.

 It was a few months after the journey.
 Both of us are back into our daily routines.
 But, I felt a curiousity to know what happens after that intense and emotionally Bali spiritual experiences.
 I decided to give her a call and asked if she can share those journey and its effects on her present days.
 I was glad that she is happy to share her feelings.

-Sinta tried to absorb the spiritual energy on the ruins of temple at Elephant Cave (Goa Gajah) site at Gianyar, Bali, Indonesia.
+Sinta tried to absorb the spiritual energy from the ruins of temple at Elephant Cave (Goa Gajah) site at Gianyar, Bali, Indonesia.

 It is a journey.
 Something we all have to go through.
 It may be different for each person.
 But, it’s an experience which I believe we need to have, for whatever reason.